 - Identify and participate in code refactoring needs

 - Participate in code reviews and architecture discussions

-Embedded software engineers develop software that controls various devices and machines that aren’t jsut traditional computers.
+Embedded software engineers develop software that controls various devices and machines that aren’t just traditional computers.
 Integrating software engineering with non-computer devices leads to the development of embedded systems.
-Embedded systems are most common in medical, consumer electronics, manufacturing science, aviation, automotive industries.
+Embedded systems are most common in medical, consumer electronics, manufacturing science, aviation, and automotive industries.